 - to foster national or international amateur sports competition, or

 - promote the arts, or for the prevention of cruelty to children or animals.

-The concept of a 501(c)(3) tax-exempt purpose is derived from the English common law of charitable trusts.
-This means that within each of these categories are a body of legal interpretation outlining the nuances of what each term means in this context.
+The concept of a 501(c)(3) purpose is derived from the English common law of charitable trusts and has been codified in law and interpreted through Treasury Regulations, cases, and rulings.
+This means that within each of these categories there is a body of legal precedent interpreting the nuances of what each term means.
 For example, the Treasury Regulations define the term charitable to include the following:

 - relief of the poor and distressed or of the underprivileged,

 - advancement of education or science,

 - erection or maintenance of public buildings, monuments, or works,

 - promotion of social welfare by organizations designed to accomplish any of the above purposes, or (i) to lessen neighborhood tensions; (ii) to eliminate prejudice and discrimination; (iii) to defend human and civil rights secured by law; or (iv) to combat community deterioration and juvenile delinquency.